aharri123/dsc-phase-1-project-v2-4/README.md

 Casuses and implications are discussed further in my presentation.

-##Building on nostalgia or sequels
+## 3. Building on nostalgia or sequels

 Lastly, I looked at how making sequel movies or building movies on nostalgia can impact how it peforms in the box office.
 I started off Using a dataset from Box Office Mojo which contained over 3000 movies and their domestic/foreign box office earnings.
 When looking at the top domestic grossing and top foreign grossing movies, I saw a lot of 2’s, 3’s, and colons, all of which are indicative of sequels.
 Furthermore, the highest domestic grossing movie (“Star Wars: The Force Awakens”) and the highest foreign grossing movie (“Avengers: Infinity War”) were both sequels of well established series.